 4. Check State Laws for Reciprocity & “No Guns Allowed” Signs

 But you’ll also want to look at things like, whether the state allows businesses to put up no guns allowed signs and whether or not they have the force of law.
 For example, you don’t want to stop for gas and realize that the gas station doesn’t allow guns inside.
-So just try to plan out your trip so that if possible, you never have to take your gun off.
-I’ve made this trip to Houston and back so many times, I know exactly where I’m stopping for gas and bathroom breaks.
-And there’s usually a few of those since I’m traveling with my wife and a 4-year-old.
+So just try to plan out your trip so that, if possible, you never have to take your gun off.
+I’ve made this trip to Houston and back so many times I know exactly where I’m stopping for gas and bathroom breaks.
+And there are usually a few of those since I’m traveling with my wife and a 4-year-old.

-Alright, so there are my four tips for making appendix carry a little more comfortable when you are driving, especially on long road trips.
-And now, let’s get to the giveaway.
+Alright, so here are my four tips for making appendix carry a little more comfortable when you are driving, especially on long road trips.